LenShustek/sudoku/README.txt

 6 9 2 | 1 5 7 | 4 8 3
 3 4 7 | 6 2 8 | 1 5 9
 5 8 1 | 4 9 3 | 2 7 6
-There was 1 solution found with 12 guesses and 6 recursions of maximum depth 5.
+There was 1 solution found with 12 guesses and 6 recursions of maximum depth 3.

-#This has 3 solutions found with 6 guesses and 3-deep recursion.
+#This has 3 solutions found after 6 guesses
 input board:
     3 |       |
 8 6   | 1 5   |